dannyongtey/past-year-frontend/README.md

 - Use memoize with [**reselect**](https://github.com/reduxjs/reselect) for better performance
 - Dynamically load reducers for code splitting - [**how Twitter does it.**](http://nicolasgallagher.com/redux-modules-and-code-splitting/)
 - Dynamically load sagas for code splitting - You can do it with 'run' or 'runSaga' method of redux-saga (call them in componentDidMount hook and cancel at componentWillUnmount), or make your own HOC to inject saga by your self, it completely depends on you
+- Code splitting with [**react-loadable**](https://github.com/jamiebuilds/react-loadable): A higher order component for loading components with dynamic imports.
+- Use [**react-helmet**](https://github.com/nfl/react-helmet) for SEO: React Helmet is the most important component when it comes to the SEO of SPA.
+React Helmet is used to manage the metadata of the corresponding web document that is being served via React components.
+Being a library on top of React, React Helmet is also executable on the server-side as well as client-side.
+The major advantage of React Helmet is the ease of integration without any major changes in the page coding
 - Import [**immutable-js**](https://facebook.github.io/immutable-js/): Actually it's just optional, you can have some ideas from [**here**](https://redux.js.org/recipes/using-immutable.js-with-redux#why-should-i-use-an-immutable-focused-library-such-as-immutable-js)
 - Use an internationalization library: It can be [**react-intl**](https://github.com/yahoo/react-intl) or [**i18next**](https://github.com/i18next/react-i18next) or [**js-lingui**](https://github.com/lingui/js-lingui)
 - Apply some advance config for webpack in order to optimize your product's performance